AdrianneP/Portfolio/README.md

 These are all class projects I have completed so far and feel proud of.

-Corner Grocer Project - Python talks to C++, Python language is used to read a file while the C++ language is used for interaction with the user to display a menu
+Corner Grocer Project - Python talks to C++, Python language is used to read data from a file while the C++ language is used for interaction with the user to display a menu

 LinkedList - C++ Linked List Data Stucture, reads a CSV data file